artemchege/SocketKeyLogger/README.md

 3. Key logging system.
 4. Complete control of cmd/bash.

 How to start?
-You must compile it to exe (for example via pyinstaller) and then run i.
+You must compile it to exe (for example via pyinstaller) and then run it.